 My Story

-A few years ago I was forced to come to terms with the darkest parts of myself.
-I had lived for nearly two decades hiding depression, anger, pain, and the addictions I turned to in order to self medicate from those emotions.
-I kept even my own family at arms length, never letting them know the ‘real me’.
+A few years ago, I was forced to come to terms with the darkest parts of myself.
+I had lived for almost two decades hiding depression, anger, pain, and the addictions I had turned to self-medicating.
+I even kept my own family at arm’s length, never letting them know the ‘real me’.
 I spent my whole life building walls around myself, to the point that I had entrenched myself in a massive fortress of barriers from the outside world.
-Then I simply projected what I wanted everyone to think was the ‘real me’, trying to pass myself off as being fully confident, stable, put together, and happy version of myself.
-I was constantly afraid, however, that the world would eventually get a peek behind the curtain to see me for the monster I felt I was, scaring off even my closest friends and family.
-It was a life of deceit, regret, and deep loneliness.
-I wish could tell you I did the right thing by seeking help before my life got out of control, but I didn’t.
-I only started on a restorative road of recovery once my web of lies got me so tangled that I began making decisions way outside of my values and eventually outside of the law.
-I was caught, with all of my deepest secrets spilling out for everyone to see.*
+Then I simply projected what I wanted everyone to think was the ‘real me’ out into the world.
+I tried to pass myself off as being the fully confident, stable, put-together, and happy version of myself that I wished I was.
+I was constantly afraid, however, that the world would eventually get a peek behind the curtain to see me for the monster I knew that I was, never deserving the love or respect my false self had stolen from those I cared about.
+It was a life of deceit, regret, as well as deep loneliness and isolation.
+I never wanted anyone to know the real me, because I knew the moment they discovered my secret, I would be truly alone.

-So I’ve learned, the hard way I might add, that upholding the lies of a ‘perfect journey’ hold us back from healing, growing, and helping others.
+So, I’ve learned, the hard way, that upholding the lies of a ‘perfect journey’ holds us back from healing, growing, and helping others.
 Because it’s precisely on these wrong paths that we learn from our mistakes, learning to push forward even harder, becoming stronger in the process.
 Then, after we learn the dangers of these paths, we can use the knowledge as fuel to light our preverbal lanterns, helping to provide safe passage for others.
-There may be times we don’t quite make it in time to keep others from taking the same path as us, but even then we can show them the safe rocks to step on, the best medicine to use on specific wounds, or lend them some extra thread for patching the tears in their clothes.
-Finally in the end, we can all join around a fire, letting our wounds openly exist in the safety of our shared experiences and trade stories about the perils we all just survived together.
+There may be times we don’t quite make it in time to keep others from taking the same path as us, but even then, we can show them the best medicine to use on their wounds or help them mend the tears in their clothes.

 *While I’m happy with where I am, it was a painfully difficult road to get this far.
 I’ve intentionally left my story vague for the safety and privacy of my family and I request that decision be respected.